bamoe/bamoe-maven/archetypes/embedded-archetypes/README.md

 - [**Embedded Rules Archetype**](./embedded-rules-archetype) is an archetype that can create an embedded rules (DRL, XLS) project that can be embedded into a Java application.
 - [**Embedded Decision Model Archetype**](./embedded-decision-model-archetype) is an archetype that can create an embedded decision model (DMN) project that can be embedded into a Java application.
-- [**Embedded Stateless Workflow Archetype**](./embedded-stateless-workflow-archetype) is an archetype that can create an embedded stateless (BPMN) workflow project that can be embedded into a Java application.

 > [!IMPORTANT]
 > Do not create a new project in the same working directory as the `bamoe-maven` repository was cloned into.
 This will result in an incorrect Maven project file being generated.
 Always create a separate folder to hold your BAMOE Maven projects!